China's Mid-Autumn Festival: A Celebration of Family, Friends, and the Coming Harvest

-The Mid-Autumn Festival is one of the most important holidays in China and is recognized and celebrated by ethnic Chinese and Vietnamese around the world.
-The festival is held on the 15th day of the eighth month of the Chinese lunar calendar (the night of the full moon between early September and October).
+The Mid-Autumn Festival is one of the most important holidays in China and is recognized and celebrated by ethnic Chinese around the world.
+The festival is held on the 15th day of the eighth month of the Chinese lunisolar calendar (the night of the full moon between early September and October).

-The Story of the Mid-Autumn Festival
+The story of the Mid-Autumn Festival

-As the warrior was not at home, his lover was left to protect it from this wretched evil.
+As the warrior was not at home, his lover was left to protect the elixir from this wretched evil.
 Seeing no other choice, his lover drank the potion herself and began to float away up to the heavens.
 The brave warrior smote down his enemy swiftly, but was too late to grab hold of his lover as she slowly levitated to the moon.